markscottwright/srch/readme.md

 *   word-regexp + literal support
 *   Change arguments from multiple patterns to <pattern> <directories>
 *   CMake build instead of .bat file
+*   Add --type= options in addition to --type option